oshodiS/RepoAgent/markdown_docs/repo_agent/chat_langchain/utilities.md

 **Output Example**:
 If the README.md file is found in the specified repository root directory, the function may return a path like: "/path/to/repository/README.md".
-## FunctionDef load_docs(path_marksdown)
+## FunctionDef load_docs(path_markdown)
-**load_docs**: The function of load_docs is to load documents from a specified directory path and return a list of all the loaded documents.
+**load_docs**: The function of load_docs is to load all Markdown files from the given directory and its subdirectories.

 **parameters**:
-- path_marksdown: The path to the directory containing the documents.
+- path_markdown (str): The path to the directory containing Markdown files.

 **Code Description**:
-The load_docs function iterates through the directory specified by path_marksdown using os.walk.
-It then utilizes a DirectoryLoader to load documents from each subdirectory within the specified path.
-The loaded documents are appended to the all_docs list, which is returned upon completion.

-In the project, load_docs is called by the __init__ method of the SpecificModel class in specific_model.py.
-Within the __init__ method, load_docs is used to load documents from the provided path, enabling the initialization of the SpecificModel object with the necessary document data for subsequent processing steps.
+The load_docs function takes a path to a directory containing Markdown files as input.
+It normalizes the path and then attempts to walk through the directory and its subdirectories to load all Markdown files.
+It instantiates a loader for each subdirectory, loads the documents, and extends the list of all loaded documents.
+Any errors encountered during the loading process are caught and printed.
+The function returns a list of all documents loaded from the Markdown files.

+In the project, the load_docs function is utilized by various objects such as SpecificModel and ParallelSummarizator to load documents for further processing.
+In SpecificModel, it is used during initialization to load documents for vector store setup and retriever creation.
+In ParallelSummarizator, it is used to load documents for summarization tasks.

 **Note**:
-- Ensure the path_marksdown parameter points to a valid directory containing the desired documents.
+- Ensure the path provided leads to the correct directory containing Markdown files.
+- Handle any potential errors that may occur during the loading process.
-- The returned all_docs list contains all the loaded documents for further processing.
+- Utilize the returned list of documents for subsequent processing tasks.

 **Output Example**:
-[doc1, doc2, doc3, ...]
+["Document 1 content", "Document 2 content", ...]